emirdemirel/ALTA/README.md

 * DAMP:

 We use the Sing!300x30x2 data within the DAMP repository.
-To retrieve the data, you need to apply for authorization from https://ccrma.stanford.edu/damp/.
+To retrieve the data, you need to apply for authorization from https://ccrma.stanford.edu/damp/ .
+The train/dev/test splits are automatically done within this recipe.

 * DALI: